steventongsf/devops-toolchain-environment/README.md

   * default quality gates should be successful
   * add quality gate (in Sonarqube server) to have >= 95% coverage.
 Running pipeline should fail now

+## Setup Slack
+* Log in or create account in Slack
+* Under the context of a team (create a team as needed, sfhuskie), create a channel (jenkins-cicd)
+* Go to Apps and add "Jenkins CI"
+  * Post to Channel -> jenkins-cicd and click Add
+  * Copy Subdomain: sfhuskie
+  * Copy Token: rSaUQzB7TeQ7nPfxRkUIpHt3
+* Configure Slack in Jenkins with the subdomain and token
+  * create Jenkins credential (slack-jenkins-cicd)
+  * Configure Slack section in Settings

 ## Setup SSH Access to Github
 Generate key pair